turutupa/react-smartphone/README.md

 Simply add to the container your React components and they will be rendered in the screen!

+**Features**
+- Adjustable colors
+- Adjust width && height
+- Scroll vertically like in a real smartphone
+- Bind Volume && Home buttons to trigger your custom callback
-Bonus!
-Toggle the phone lock button to activate lockscreen ;)
+- Toggle the phone lock button to activate lockscreen

 Please add feedback if there is anything you might find missing.